Knifeman who stabbed three to death in Nottingham handed hospital order

 The judge added that the psychiatric evidence did not detract from the “horror” and “disastrous” impact of the offences, but he said, in his view, Calocane’s abnormality of mind had “significantly contributed” to him perpetrating the string of attacks.

-Despite being detained in high security Ashworth Hospital since November, Mr Justice Turner said he still “remains dangerous”.
+Despite being detained in hospital, Mr Justice Turner said he still “remains dangerous”.

 During the three-day hearing, the court heard how Calocane, a mechanical engineering graduate from the University of Nottingham, hid in the shadows in Ilkeston Road at around 4am on June 13 armed with a dagger before beginning his attack on Barnaby and Grace as they walked back to their student accommodation after an end-of-term night out.